Skip to main content

 JAVA

-You can use this function to check the user’s consent before showing a dialog asking for the user’s consent.
+You can use this function to verify the user’s consent status before displaying a consent dialog.

 Accept consent